JJX30/UltimateAPI/README.md

-# UltimateAPI-client
+# UltimateAPI
-Client for UltimateAPI
+API for UFC fighters and stats